 Relax and let your Letting Agent take the Strain

-A good Managing Agent will be aware of all modern legislation and also have a list of reliable contractors covering all skills for when a repair is required.
-Having contractors on hand is hugely time saving and dealing with a problem quickly will often keep any necessary works to a minimum.
+A good Managing Agent will be aware of all recent legislation and also have a list of reliable contractors covering all skills for when a repair is required.
+Having trusted contractors on hand is hugely time saving and dealing with a problem quickly will often keep the tenants happy and any necessary works to a minimum.

 However, there are many other aspects to letting a property that the landlord needs to consider, some of which include:-

-- Providing an Inventory and Schedule of Condition at the start of the tenancy together with a Check-out Report at the end of the tenancy.
-Without these any dilapidations would be very hard to prove if the landlord felt a deduction from the deposit was required.
+Provide a detailed Inventory and Schedule of Condition at the start of the tenancy together with a Check-out Report at the end of the tenancy.
+Without these documents any dilapidations would be hard to prove if the landlord felt a deduction from the deposit was required.

-- Drawing up a detailed Assured Shorthold Tenancy Agreement, naming all occupants, to ensure that both sides are aware of their obligations and responsibilities.
+Drawing up a detailed Assured Shorthold Tenancy Agreement to ensure that both sides are aware of their obligations and responsibilities.

-- Arranging for an up-to-date Landlords Gas Safety Certificate and a Legionella Inspection Report.
+Arranging for an up-to-date Landlords Gas Safety Certificate and a Legionella Risk Assessment Report.

-- In the event of requiring possession it is essential that the correct Notice procedure has been adhered to and valid paperwork served in order for this to be considered by the courts.
+In the event of requiring possession it is essential that the correct notice procedure has been adhered to and the correct notice is used in order for this to be valid.